code-energy/teamspector/README.md

 # Teamspector
-Teamspector is a complex network framework for experimenting with collaborative data.
+Teamspector is a complex networks framework for experimenting with collaborative data.
 Currently it includes:

 - IMDb data extraction (`extract-imdbws`)
 - IMDb data pre-processing.
 - IMDb EDA.

-# Future Work
+# Getting Started

+Make sure you have all dependencies in `requirements.txt` installed.
+Installing dependencies into a dedicated python virtual environment is advised.

+First, download the IMDb data sources and extract it to a local MongoDB
+collection:

+    $ cd extract-imdbws
+    $ mkdir datasets.imdbws.com
+    $ wget -q -P datasets.imdbws.com -i files.txt
+    $ gunzip datasets.imdbws.com/*.gz
+    $ for f in *.py; do python "$f"; done

 ## New Data Sources
 - [The MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-20m-README.html).